patriciogonzalezvivo/eyeo16/README.md

 I was inviting the user to interact with it, and by doing that the user bring destruction.
 Then he have to wait, It takes time to the life on the simulation to go back to homeostasis.

-Although we weren't responsable for the eruption of the volcano, I use the ashes.
+Although, we can't blame human kind directly for the eruption of the volcano, I use the ashes.
 For me was a symbol of how little we know.
-How much less power, or control we have.
+How much less power, and lack control we have.
 Specially at big scale.

 --